patternfly/patternfly-react/packages/react-core/src/demos/TextInputGroupDemo.md

 The current text in the input can be converted to a chip at any time by hitting `enter`.
 Auto-complete suggestions can be chosen by clicking the corresponding entry in the menu, or by navigating to an entry using the up/down arrow keys and selecting it with `enter`.

-Hitting `escape` while focused on the input will close the menu, and the menu will reopen when text is entered.
+Hitting `escape` while focused on the input or menu will close the menu, and the menu will reopen when text is entered.

 ```js file="./examples/TextInputGroup/AutoCompleteSearch.js"
 ```